 Brand Examples: Gloria Jean’s Coffees, M&M’s

 - White is associated with cleanliness, freshness, safety, and simplicity.
-When used as packaging color, white can give the impression of the product being fresh and organic.
+When used as wholesale food packaging color, white can give the impression of the product being fresh and organic.
 If you are looking for sophistication in a minimalist style, then white is the color for you.

 Brand Examples: Chobani